Klosmi/html-basics/JS-basic.md

 <br>

-- when writing a loop always make sure that how your loop will end, to avoid infinte loops.
+- when writing a loop always make sure that how your loop will end, to avoid infinite loops.

 <br>